-- 2.1.1 For floating docks subject to classification by TL, unless otherwise agreed, class renewal surveys are to be conducted at intervals of 5 years. - 2.1.2 Floating docks which are not classified may on application be subjected to a condition survey, e.g. prior to sale or conversion. - 2.1.3 If classification is intended, the procedure to be followed regarding documents to be submitted and the scope of surveys for classification is analogous to that outlined in Section 2, B.3.
+- 2.1.2 Floating docks which are not classified may on application be subjected to a condition survey, e.g. prior to sale or conversion. - 2.1.3 If classification is intended, the procedure to be followed regarding documents to be submitted and the scope of surveys for classification is analogous to that outlined in Section 2, B.3.
 Structural plans of the essential structural elements of the dock structure and particulars on their machinery and equipment are to be submitted for approval.